-The Canon EOS 60D serves to broaden Canon’s range of advanced digital SLRs.
+The Canon EOS 60D serves to broaden Canon’s range of advanced digital SLRs like the Canon 90D EOS camera.
 It is a step up from the digital rebel line—but it doesn’t really move toward “semi-professional” camera that many of the cameras in the 30D, 40D, or 50D lineup were intended to be on release.
 The EOS 60D has some key features that make it attractive for more advanced photographers, but it lacks the versatility of the more expensive and more advanced EOS 7D.

 There were 317 real customer reviews of the Canon EOS 60D all giving it 4-5 star rating if you would like to read these reviews you can do so here.

 Many people just look at sensor size when purchasing a camera—for them all the allure of the 60D might be lost.
 Why purchase a camera that has an identical sensor size and pixel density as both the Rebel T2i and the EOS 7D?
 The real question needs to be: What does the 60D have that the T2i lacks and is the 60D better all-around performer?
 Similarly, it is helpful to understand what advantages the 7D has over the 60D.

 In general, the Canon EOS 60D is a good camera to buy if you want an EOS 7D, but you just can’t afford it.
 The Canon EOS 7D is a good purchase if you need a camera that will stand up to punishment.
 It has a stronger magnesium alloy body that will really take a beating.
 It also has duel digic-4 processors that increase maximum frames-per-second and 19 cross-type AF points for even faster focusing and subject tracking.
 It is the camera you should invest in if you are a working professional who needs a second body to complement a full-frame digital camera like the 1D.
 In the end, the differences between the 60D and 7D are small, and action shooters are going to be the only people who notice most of them.